 Coast FIRE Calculator Canada

-Calculate your Coast FIRE number in Canadian dollars, then test how your own CPP/QPP and OAS estimates change the target without pretending those benefits start early.
+Calculate your Coast FIRE number in Canadian dollars.
+See how your own CPP/QPP and OAS estimates change the target from the ages you enter.

 Build your Canada Coast plan